boschglobal/dse.modelc/doc/content/docs/arch/Topology/index.md

 ## Overview

+The Dynamic Simulation Environment provides several simulation topologies, all of which support distributed simulations, that may incorporate models running on multiple OS/Arch combinations or running in multiple simulation environments.

+These topologies include:

+* __Model Runtime__ - Stacked model instance (single process) / Loopback SimBus
+* __Stacked w.
+Redis__ - Stacked model instance (single process) / Redis SimBus
+* __Distributed w.
+Redis__ - Distributed model instances (process per model) / Redis SimBus
+* __Gateway__ - Remote simulation systems are connected with a _gateway_ model / Redis SimBus
+* __MCL__ - Foreign models are imported via a Model Compatibility Library / Loopback SimBus
+* __Realtime__ - Distributed and Stacked model instances / Loopback & Redis SimBus
+* __Embedded__ - External models and sensors and connected with a _POP_ model / TCP

-The Dynamic Simulation Environment supports the construction of Distributed Simulation Topologies, as well as Single Process SImulation Topologies, using both the Simer and ModelC simulation runtimes.
-Additionally, the underlying messaging transport can also be implemented in any programming language or operating system.
+These topologies are supported by the Simer docker appliance (Linux) and ModelC runtime (Linux/Windows).
+The underlying messaging protocol used by the Dynamic Simulation Environment is implemented with Flatbuffers and may be implemented in any programming language or operating system.

-## Stacked
+## Model Runtime

 Several Models are stacked in a single model runtime.
+For example, the runtime may be packaged as an FMU using the FMI ModelC FMU wrapper.

 ### Stacked w.
 Loopback